Government of the 20th Dáil: Attorney General

 On 14 March 1973, Declan Costello SC was appointed by the president as Attorney General on the nomination of the Taoiseach.
 On 19 May 1977, Costello resigned as Attorney General on his nomination by the government for appointment as a judge of the High Court and John M. Kelly SC was appointed as Attorney General.

 Parliamentary Secretaries

-On 14 March 1973, the government appointed parliamentary secretaries on the nomination of the Taoiseach.
+Appointments 14 March 1973 On 14 March 1973, the government appointed parliamentary secretaries on the nomination of the Taoiseach.